suchpower/twitter-express/README.md

 node bin/www
 ```

-and watch the terminal report for periodic updates from the application!
+and watch the terminal for periodic updates from the application!